Fred and Cathy live in regional Victoria. Cathy has borderline personality disorder, and is supported by her husband Fred.

 Cathy: We have learnt to laugh at the silly childish things that we do, which I suppose is just being human.

-You can learn more about Fred and Cathy in SANE's People like us.
+You can learn more about Borderline Personality Disorder in SANE's BPD Factsheet.